 Here are the most common culprits to acne breakouts:

 Products that have comedogenic (pore-clogging and acne-causing) ingredients

-Some everyday products like make-ups, lotions and cleansers contain ingredients that block the pores such as lanolin, cocoa butter, coconut oil, and Sodium Lauryl Sulfate.
+Some everyday products like makeups, lotions, and cleansers contain ingredients that block the pores such as lanolin, cocoa butter, coconut oil, and Sodium Lauryl Sulfate.
 These are just examples of comedogenic ingredients that exacerbate acne.
 If you have acne-prone skin, it is better to stay away from these ingredients.
-Choose products that are labelled “non-comedogenic” instead.
+Choose products that are labeled “non-comedogenic” instead.